 While OAuth 2.0 is a generic access authorization delegation protocol, thus enabling the transfer of arbitrary data, it does not define ways to authenticate users or communicate information about them.
 OpenID Connect provides a secure, flexible, and interoperable identity layer on top of OAuth 2.0 so that digital identities can be easily used across sites and applications.

 Where OpenID 2.0 made people remember long url ID’s, OpenID Connect standardizes on email.
 Connect allows a user to authenticate to an App, a service or a site (generically termed a Relying Party, or RP) using an identity established with any other OpenID Connect Identity Provider.
 This could be your Google or Facebook email address.
-Or, if you launch your own OpenID Connect IDP like the Gluu Server, it could be your email address at your very own domain!
+Or, if you launch your own OpenID Connect Provider (OP) service using software like the Gluu Server, it could be any email address at your own domain!

 How is OpenID Connect different than OpenID 2.0, SAML & OAuth?

 OpenID Connect performs many of the same tasks as OpenID 2.0, OAuth and SAML, but does so in a way that is standardized and API-friendly.
 OpenID Connect can also be extended to include more robust mechanisms for signing and encryption.
 Integration of OAuth 1.0a and OpenID 2.0 required an extension (called the OpenID/OAuth hybrid); in OpenID Connect, OAuth 2.0 capability is built into the protocol itself.
 The following graphic presents a concise summary as to why OpenID Connect is well positioned for mass developer adoption.

 In OpenID Connect, the jargon has been altered (surprise!) and here are a few terms you should be familiar with:

 - OpenID Connect Provider (OP): This is the equivalent of an IdP in SAML.